frknklnc/Countries/README.md

-# Countries
+# Countries Android Application

 <h3 align="left">

-This application use; The user can list the countries, view the detail page about the country, add to favorites and delete from favorites.
+This is an application for listing the countries, viewing the detail page about the country, add to favorites and delete from favorites.

+It includes three main pages, the main page, detailed country pages that includes country flags, country codes and wikidata page links, and the page that user can see their saved countries.
 </h3>

 <h2>